-We’ve talked on this blog before about that fact that I’m an open networker.
+We’ve talked on this blog before about the fact that I’m an open networker.
 In other words, I’ll connect freely with folks on LinkedIn who seem legitimate.
 Today, I connected with a young man who works in Charlotte, NC, my hometown.

 Immediately, he drops me a note that goes too far.
 It’s like the guy who on his first meeting with a beautiful woman, goes down on his knees and offers her the diamond.
 Dude, you might want to date a couple of times just to get acquainted.